 After the procedure, your broken limb will be placed in a cast.

-Healing can take anywhere from 3 - 8 weeks.
+Healing can take anywhere from 3 to 8 weeks.
 How quickly you heal will depend on:

-Do not place rings on your fingers or toes until your provider tells you it is safe to do so.
+Do not place rings on your fingers or toes until your doctor tells you it is OK.

 You will likely have some pain the first few days after getting a cast.
 Using an ice pack can help.

 For pain, you can use ibuprofen (Advil, Motrin) or naproxen (Aleve, Naprosyn).
 You can buy these pain medicines at the store.

 You may also take acetaminophen (such as Tylenol) for pain relief.
 If you have liver disease, talk with your doctor before using it.

 Do not take more than the amount recommended on the bottle or by your doctor.